-You should arrange a time to meet your supervisor as soon as you can for general orientation and to discuss details of your course.
+You should arrange a time to meet your supervisor, either on Teams or face-to-face, as soon as you can for general orientation and to discuss details of your course.
 Your supervisor will advise you about getting admitted as a reader in the relevant major libraries.
 Entrance to the main libraries, and to various other University facilities, is based on your University ID card (normally issued by your College).
-All archaeology students are automatically registered as readers at the Sackler Library and the Radcliffe Science Library.
-Any further queries can be direct to Helen Worrell, the Archaeology and Tylor Anthropology Librarian the Bodleian at (Helen.Worrell@Bodleian.ox.ac.uk).
+All archaeology students are automatically registered as readers at the Art, Archaeology and Ancient World Library.
+Any further queries can be directed to Helen Worrell, the Archaeology and Tylor Anthropology Librarian at the Bodleian Libraries (Helen.Worrell@Bodleian.ox.ac.uk).
 Depending on your subject specialism, you may find it useful to also register at the Balfour Library (Pitt Rivers Museum).
-There is also a small reference library for European and Roman Archaeology which is housed at the Institute of Archaeology, open to all.
+There is also a small reference library for European and Roman Archaeology which is housed at the Institute of Archaeology.